ritiktanwar1562/demo/task-20=js project laundry/README.md

 4. Run the project using Live Server.
 5. The website will open in your browser.

-## EmailJS Setup
+## Challenges Faced

-1. Create an EmailJS account.
-2. Create an Email Service.
-3. Create an Email Template.
-4. Copy the Service ID, Template ID, and Public Key.
-5. Update these values in the JavaScript file.
-6. Save the file and run the project.
+- Managing cart items with JavaScript
+- Saving and retrieving data from Local Storage
+- Making the website responsive
+- Handling form validation
+- Fixing errors during testing

 ## Project Outcome

 This project helped me improve my frontend web development skills.
-I learned how to build a responsive website, manage user interactions, store data using Local Storage, validate forms, and integrate EmailJS for sending emails.
-It also improved my problem-solving and debugging skills.
+I got hands-on practice with HTML, CSS and JavaScript while building a complete website from scratch.
+It also helped me understand Local Storage, form handling and EmailJS integration better.